Travelling to Brazil?

 Banknotes in Brazil

-All Brazilian banknotes feature the head of Republica, the allegorical figure representing Brazil.
-The latest series of Reais notes are colourful and feature Brazil’s wildlife animal species.
-Banknotes in circulation are R$2, R$5, R$10, R$20, R$50 and R$100.
+Brazilian banknotes are issued by the Central Bank of Brazil and come in various denominations.
+The latest series of Reais notes are colourful and feature Brazil’s wildlife species.
+Banknotes in circulation are R$2, R$5, R$10, R$20, R$50, R$100 and R$200.
 The banknote of R$1 was replaced by a coin.

-Make sure to only accept Brazilian Real banknotes, not Cruzados or Cruzeiros: They are obsolete, inflation era currencies of Brazil, which are entirely worthless now.
+Helpful reminder: Make sure to only accept Brazilian real banknotes.
+Cruzados or Cruzeiro real are inflation-era currencies of Brazil, which have no monetary value now.